monarch-initiative/monarch-documentation/README.md

 ## Contents

 This repository will host the higher-order structure documentation of the Monarch Intiative Knowledge Graph Tools and as a build platform for integrating all of the documentation of each of requisite resources used to construct the Monarch Intiative Knowledge Graph and make it useable to others.
-This project consists of the following tools to build and deploy the Monarch Initiative Technical Documentation.
+This project consists of the following tools to build and deploy the Monarch Initiative Documentation.

-- [Markdown Generation Scripts](scripts/) - Python scripts to pull documentation from resources to aggregate in Monarch Technical Documentation pages.
+- [Markdown Generation Scripts](scripts/) - Python scripts to pull documentation from resources to aggregate in Monarch Documentation pages.
 - [src/](src/) - Source files for LinkML Cookie Cutter
-    - [Monarch Technical Documentation LinkML Schema](src/monarch_documentation/schema/monarch_documentation.yaml) - Describes the Schema for the Monarch Technical Documentation
+    - [Monarch Documentation LinkML Schema](src/monarch_documentation/schema/monarch_documentation.yaml) - Describes the Schema for the Monarch Documentation
     - [Monarch Resources Yaml](src/data/resources.yaml) - LinkML-schema YAML file detailing the various Monarhc resources, and repositories for each software resource.
 - [project.Makefile](project.Makefile) - Custom makefile targets go here
 - [Makefile](Makefile) - LinkML cookie-cutter generated Makefile (DO NOT EDIT)